Business action on climate change: Media

 In the UK, some newspapers (Daily Mail, The Daily Telegraph) are significantly anti-science, while most others (with varying enthusiasm, The Independent giving it most prominence) support action on global warming.
 Overall, British newspapers have given the issue three times more coverage than US newspapers.
 In 2006 (British Sky Broadcasting (Sky) became the world's first media company to go 'climate neutral' by purchasing enough carbon offsets.
 The CEO of the company James Murdoch (son of Rupert Murdoch and heir apparent for the News International empire) is a strong advocate of action on climate change and is thought to be influential on the issue within the wider group of companies.
 In June 2006, to much industry interest, Rupert Murdoch invited Al Gore to make his climate change presentation at the annual News Corp (including the Fox Network) gathering at the Pebble Beach golf resort, (USA).
 In August 2007, Rupert Murdoch announced plans for News Corp. to be carbon neutral by 2010.

 Facebook

-Facebook announced in 2021 that it will make effort stop disinformation about climate change.
+Facebook announced in 2021 that it will make efforts to stop disinformation about climate change.
 The company will use George Mason University, Yale Program on Climate Change Communication and the University of Cambridge as sources of information.
 The company will expand its information hub on climate to 16 countries.
 Users in others countries will be directed to the site of the United Nations Environment Programme for information.